zencd/groovy2kotlin/README.md

 - But it is acceptable since an operator can easily review such errors;
 - Silent behavioural changes are highly undesirable;
 - But they are still possible because Groovy can do unpredictable things in runtime;
-- Nevertheless do the best to emit valid, readable code.
+- Nevertheless do the best to emit valid, readable code;
+- Prefer `val` over `var` when possible;
+- Prefer emitting non-optionals;
+- Prefer emitting non-mutables.

 The current implementation's passes:
 - One or multiple modules are parsed into AST by the Groovy itself;
 - All types (including dependent libs) gets resolved as strictly as possible;
 - AST traversed to resolve types of locals and expressions;
+- Inferring optionals;
-- Kotlin code generated.
+- Kotlin source code generated finally.

 Feel free to submit a bug, ticket and do all the github things.